1340 (February or March)

 A daughter, Joan, was born to John and his mistress, Katherine Swynford.
 She was given the surname Beaufort.

 The people rebelled against the introduction of a poll tax.
-John was abroad at the time of the revolt.
+John of Gaunt was abroad at the time of the revolt.

-Following the death of King Pedro of Castile, John made an unsuccessful attempt to claim the throne as the right of his wife, Constanza of Castile.
+Following the death of King Pedro of Castile, John made an unsuccessful attempt to claim the throne by right of his wife, Constanza of Castile.

 John’s daughter, Catherine, married Henry, King of Castile.